 Lecture, 3 hours; laboratory, 3 hours.
-A lecture/lab course on digital electronics covering topics such as: number systems and codes, logic gates, combinational logic, encoders and decoders, multiplexers and demultiplexers, multivibrators, shift registers and counters, D/A and A/D converters, semiconductor memories, and an introduction to microprocessors.
-Students will construct various digital circuits and use test instruments
+A lecture/lab course on digital electronics. covering topics such as: number systems and codes, logic gates, combinational logic, encoders and decoders, multiplexers and demultiplexers, multivibrators, shift registers and counters, D/A and A/D convertors, semiconductor memories, and an introduction to microprocessors.
+Students will construct various digital circuits and use test instruments to analyze circuit operation.

-64 Technical Computer Applications (4)Prerequisite: Electrn 2 and Electrn 54 with grades of C or better.
+064 Technical Computer Applications

+Prerequisite: ELECTRN 002 and ELECTRN 054 with grades of C or better.
-Lecture, 3 hours; laboratory, 3 hours.

 This course covers the application of computers in electronic circuit design and analysis.
-It provides students with skills necessary to employ computer software such as Circuit

-Maker, Multisim, PSpice and LabView.
+It provides students with skills necessary to employ computer software such as Circuit Maker, Multisim, PSpice and LabView.

 109 Computer Hardware (4) CSU

 This course is designed for those who want to study and understand what is happening inside computers.
 This theory course covers installation and troubleshooting of hardware and software components.
-In addition, this course prepares you for the A+ Core Hardware Exam and A+ Operating System Technologies Exam for CompTIA A+ Certification.
+In addition, this course prepares you for the A+ Core Hardware Exam and A+ Operating System Technologies Exam for CompTIAA+ Certification.
 No experience in electronics is assumed.